 - (Satisfaction) experience satisfaction as a result of successful action, and

 - (Healthy Rest / Relaxation or Completion) be able to rest and regenerate in order to become aware and clear about what is needed next (start over at Step 1).”

 But, “when sensitivity is impeded via a barrier, the loop is either stalled or becomes a shallow or unsatisfying journey,” describes Kurtz in his 1990 book on Hakomi Method.
 “The sensitivity cycle is a process and barriers are its interruptions.”
 Kurtz describes a barrier as a habitual way we block increases to sensitivity in each stage of the cycle.

 So, identify your current stage on the sensitivity cycle.
 It’s important you work to complete that stage before you’ll be able to move on to the next.
-Until you’re able to naturally be at an organic and intentional place of action-taking.
+Until you’re able to be at an organic and intentional place of action-taking naturally.